 NORRISTOWN, PA – The Montgomery County Board of Commissioners

-have released the proposed 2021 Budget and Five-year Capital Improvement Plan.
-This budget continues the County’s commitment to invest in its workforce, infrastructure, and the delivery of services to constituents.
+today approved the 2021 Budget and Five-year Capital Improvement Plan during their regularly scheduled Commissioners meeting held virtually.
+This budget continues the County’s commitment to invest in its workforce, infrastructure, and the delivery of services to Montco residents.

-Highlights of the 2021 Proposed Budget and Capital Improvement Plan include:
+Highlights of the approved Montgomery County 2021 Budget and Capital Improvement Plan include:

 - A dedicated funding source to the Montgomery County Community College.